You’ve got questions. We’ve got answers. And the answer to your question might already be in one of the sections below.

 - If you are self-employed in trading, investments or other financial services, a Personal Funds Letter is required stating that you are investing your own personal funds and that no funds from other individuals will be solicited or deposited.

 - If you are located in either a non-cooperating Financial Action Task Force (FATF) country or a country that is not a FATF cooperating country, a copy of a current bank statement or utility bill.

 - If requested, other documentation showing proof of residency or citizenship.

 A: Please work with your broker directly on the transfer of accounts from other FCMs.

-A: You can fund your account by wire transfer, ACH, check and U.S. Treasury securities.
+A: You can fund your account by wire transfer, ACH or check.

 See our Account Funding page for more information.

 A: Yes.
 You may fund your account with a personal, cashier or certified check from a U.S. bank made payable to “Rosenthal Collins Group.”

 • Include your Rosenthal Collins Group account number on the memo line.

 • Mail to either your broker OR Rosenthal Collins Group Treasury Department at 216 W. Jackson Blvd., Suite 400, Chicago, IL 60606.